Are personal trainer roles intriguing to you?

 What we didn’t like:

-- Starting salary for new personal trainers working in a commercial gym is low
+- The starting salary for new personal trainers working in a commercial gym is low

 - Dealing with client cancellations and no-shows